w3c/secure-payment-confirmation/explainer.md

 SPC mitigates this attack in the following ways:

 1. Requiring a payment policy be set on the iframe, as noted above.
 This mitigates against a malicious iframe.
 1. Requiring that the iframe has a user activation.
 This mitigates the case where the top-level frame is colluding.
-Note: The Working Group is expecting to remove the that the user agent consume a user activation during authentication.
-For background, see [issue 216](https://github.com/w3c/secure-payment-confirmation/issues/216), including the Chrome Team's security and privacy consideration notes.

 The user will also be able to see in the WebAuthn UI that the relying party is not the top-level site (and a user agent could choose to draw more significant WebAuthn UX in this case, if they wished).